perokvist/event-driven-architecture/implementation.md

 In a serverless scenarion, depending on your concurrency choices, the subscription could also be is own function/process.

-Azure *Event grid* might be introduces, so the log subscription of is handled by the event grid, that then pushes events to the consumer using a web hook for ex.
+Azure *Event grid* might be introduced, so the log subscription of is handled by the event grid, that then pushes events to the consumer using a web hook for ex.
 Switching the consumer from pull to push.
+(But due another focus/fature set evenet grid not be suitable for publishing state transer events).

 ### Method five - The log is the truth

 Is this scenario, it's still a log subscriotion, but with other retention or compation settings.
 So separating initializing and catch up are implementation details.
 All log subscription implementations is applicable.

+Kafka offers both log compaction and configurable retention.
+Giving the consumer the same api for "restore"/replay and subscribing.

+Event hubs, has two api's due to it solve this problem with [Event hubs captuture](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-overview), storing batches of events in avro format in configrable storage options.